RasaHQ/tutorial-tf-pipeline/README.md

 * Rasa Core 0.9.3

 ## How to use this repository:
-1. Clone the repository and install Rasa NLU and Rasa Core:
+1. Clone or download the repository and install Rasa NLU and Rasa Core:
 ```
 pip install -r requirements.txt
 ```